dpiza/dpiza/README.md

 ---

-Check some stats on the pip-boy:
+Check some stats in the pip-boy:

 <img align="right" width="33%" src="imgs/vboy.gif"/>